 Martin’s has continued to offer its customers added conveniences such as full-service Pharmacies and specialty departments, including Side Door Deli Cafés, which offer a full variety of hot and cold ready-to-eat menu items.
 Customers can even pick up their favorite Starbucks® beverage at over half of Martin’s stores.

-To meet the needs of area schools, Martin’s established the Advantages for Education program which helps schools earn much-needed educational equipment through customers’ use of their Martin’s Advantage Cards.
-Martin’s has donated $3.4 million in cash and computer equipment to area schools since 1989.
-Martin’s also sponsors several other programs that give back to the community, including Stuff a Bus (food drive) and Roofsit (prevent child abuse).
+Martin’s also sponsors several other programs that give back to the community, including Stuff a Bus (food drive), Roofsit (prevent child abuse) and Secret Santa for Seniors (holiday gifts for senior citizens).
 Visit our community page to find out more about our community efforts.

 Still a family-owned and operated business, Rob Bartels, the grandson of founder Martin Tarnow, is currently the president and CEO of Martin’s Super Markets.